diethardsteiner/diethardsteiner.github.io/_posts/2017-04-27-Twenty-seconds-to-embedded-dashboard.md

 ---
 layout: post
-title: "20 Seconds to Embedding a CDE Dashboard and Fixing RequireJS Cache Problem"
+title: "20 Seconds to Embedding a CDE Dashboard and RequireJS"
 summary: This article discusses how to embed a CDE dashboard in an external site
 date: 2017-04-27
 categories: CDE